NicolasBernaerts/tasmota/offload/README.md

-Tasmota firmware modified for device Offloading in case of power overload
+Tasmota modified for Device Offloading
 =============

 This evolution of Tasmota firmware has been enhanced to handle automatic offload when your power contract is exceeded.
 It has been designed and tested with a French electronic meter called Linky, but it should work on any meter interface able to provide a JSON stream.